Phil Taylor (darts player): 2013

 Taylor won his fifth UK Open title at his next event.
-He had to compete in the second round due to being ranked 44th on the UK Open Order of Merit after only competing in four of the eight Qualifiers and not advancing beyond the quarter-finals in any of them.
-At the tournament, he dropped only three legs in his first three matches before getting lucky in the last 16 against Brendan Dolan.
+He had to compete in the second round due to being ranked 44th on the UK Open Order of Merit after competing in four of the eight Qualifiers and not advancing beyond the quarter-finals in any of them.
+At the tournament, he dropped three legs in his first three matches before getting lucky in the last 16 against Brendan Dolan.
 Dolan missed three match darts to win 9–7 before Taylor threw an 11 dart leg in the decider.
 He produced an average of 106.56 to beat Van Gerwen 10–7 before easing past Peter Wright 10–5 in the semi-finals and Andy Hamilton 11–4 in the final.
 Taylor's combined average during the six matches he played was more than 100.

 Taylor then won the Gibraltar Darts Trophy.
 He dropped just seven legs in the six matches he played which concluded with a 6–1 victory over Jamie Lewis in the final.
 However, Taylor's win in Gibraltar was later the subject of controversy as footage emerged showing him winning a leg and retrieving his dart when he had actually missed the double.
 Neither referee Russ Bray nor his opponent Dean Winstanley noticed the error and Taylor went on to win the match 6–1.
 Taylor insisted that he had not realised that the dart had missed and offered to replay the match and forfeit his prize money.
 The PDC released a statement blaming the incident on human error.
 The incident led to a feud with Taylor's old mentor Eric Bristow who stated: "The player knows if it's not in the bed and has to declare it.
 You don't want cheats in the game".
 Taylor responded by claiming that Bristow's comments were "hurtful" and that he would not be talking to Bristow again.